Eurovision 2025 viewers accuse TV broadcast of ‘censoring’ Israel boos

 Eurovision 2025 viewers have accused the TV broadcast of “censoring” audience boos during Israel’s semi-final performance.

-While a small number of boos could be heard in the broadcast, footage shared on social media – seemingly captured by attendees of the live event – suggests that there was loud booing throughout the performance that did not make it to broadcast.
-Some viewers have claimed that the boos were minimised or artificially drowned out during the TV broadcast.
+While minimal boos could be heard in the broadcast, some viewers have claimed that the audience dissent was minimised or artificially drowned out.
+Footage shared on social media – seemingly captured by attendees of the live event, and its rehearsal – suggests that there was audible booing during Raphael’s song that could not be heard on the broadcast.

 “Eurovision adding crowd noise over Israel's performance so viewers can't hear the booing,” one viewer claimed on X/Twitter.